Master Limited Partnership (MLP) Fraud Attorney: Recover Your MLP Losses

 Overconcentration

 Placing too much of an investor’s portfolio in MLPs or the energy sector violates diversification principles.
 Concentrated exposure to a single volatile industry significantly increases risk without corresponding benefit.
+Overconcentration is a customer-specific suitability issue under FINRA Rule 2111 — the recommendation must be suitable for this particular investor’s risk tolerance, investment objectives, and financial situation, which a heavily energy-concentrated portfolio typically is not for conservative or income-seeking investors.

 Misrepresentation

-Marketing MLPs as “bond substitutes” or claiming they are uncorrelated with oil prices constitutes misrepresentation when the opposite is true.
+Marketing MLPs as bond substitutes or claiming they are uncorrelated with oil prices constitutes misrepresentation when the opposite is true.
 Brokers have an obligation to provide accurate information about investment risks.

 Failure to Disclose Risks